 Cayenne or serrano chilies, cherry tomatoes, garlic, and Spanish onion get sautéed in a pan with a little olive oil, then gently simmered with smoky demerara sugar, a little oriental fish sauce, ground cumin, paprika, and some cutting lime juice.

 Hot and sweet but with real depth to its layers of flavor, this jelly might make you think twice about ever reaching again for your favorite tomato ketchup.
-That’s why I make enough to fill a 16-ounce jar that’ll keep for at least for a week in the refrigerator.
+That’s why I make enough to fill a 16-ounce jar that’ll keep for at least a week in the refrigerator.

 Pan-Fried Calamari With Rich Chili Jelly